iShares 20 Year Treasury Bond ETF (NASDAQ:TLT) Shares Sold by Trexquant Investment LP

-Trexquant Investment LP decreased its position in iShares 20 Year Treasury Bond ETF (NASDAQ:TLT) by 4.7% during the 3rd quarter, according to its most recent disclosure with the SEC.
-The fund owned 2,904 shares of the exchange traded fund’s stock after selling 143 shares during the period.
-Trexquant Investment LP’s holdings in iShares 20 Year Treasury Bond ETF were worth $419,000 at the end of the most recent reporting period.
+Trexquant Investment LP cut its holdings in iShares 20 Year Treasury Bond ETF (NASDAQ:TLT) by 4.7% during the 3rd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 2,904 shares of the exchange traded fund’s stock after selling 143 shares during the period.
+Trexquant Investment LP’s holdings in iShares 20 Year Treasury Bond ETF were worth $419,000 as of its most recent SEC filing.

 iShares 20 Year Treasury Bond ETF Profile